sharwari09/cmpe202/README.md

 # cmpe202
 Lab1 for CMPE 202

-Implementation of Code Caintainability in the working of Gumball Machine
+Implementation of Code Maintainability in the working of Gumball Machine

 Three types of Gumball Machines are implemented:
 - One Quarter Gumball Machine: Accepts only Quarter.
 Ejects one Gumball once amount is Quarter is accepted(25 cents amount is reached).